OHSU is committed to freedom from gender discrimination

 OHSU is committed to creating and sustaining a respectful environment for all OHSU community members.

 It is vital to OHSU’s mission that its community be free of discrimination on the basis of sex, which includes sexual harassment, sexual assault, and gender discrimination.
 Title IX of the Education Amendments of 1972, and certain federal and state laws, prohibit discrimination on the basis of sex in employment, OHSU education programs, and OHSU-operated activities (both on and off campus).
+OHSU complies with Title IX and 34 CFR Part 106 by prohibiting sex and gender discrimination in education programs, activities, employment, and admissions.

 This page offers information about Title IX and sexual misconduct, which can include dating or intimate partner violence.
 See links below to: